jadhavsandep/AI-Powered-IT-Incident-Prediction-Prevention-System-/README.md

 # 🚀 AI-Powered IT Incident Prediction & Prevention System

----## 📌 Project Overview
+📌 Project Overview

-The **AI-Powered IT Incident Prediction & Prevention System** is a complete data science and machine learning project designed to predict IT incidents before they occur.
+The AI-Powered IT Incident Prediction & Prevention System is a complete data science and machine learning project designed to predict IT incidents before they occur.

 This project analyzes server performance metrics such as CPU usage, memory usage, disk usage, network latency, response time, error count, anomaly score, and maintenance status to identify high-risk infrastructure and support proactive IT operations.

 The final solution includes **Python-based analysis, machine learning models, model evaluation, and a Power BI dashboard** for business insights.

----

-## 🎯 Business Problem
+ 🎯 Business Problem

 System outages and IT incidents can cause: